 Jay Nelson, PhD, Rob Fairchild, PhD, Rob Kalejta, PhD

 Date: Tuesday, September 19, 2017

 Location: Kellogg Conference Center–340 E Superior St. Conference Room 540

 Lunch will be provided for those that register, please notify us of any dietary restrictions by emailing the event organizer firstname.lastname@example.org.

 Registration is required for this event, please register at: https://www.eventbrite.com/e/cmv-p01-symposium-cytomegalovirus-latency-and-reactivation-tickets-36942708636

-Thank you to all who participated in the first CMV P01 Symposium for Cytomegalovirus Latency and Reactivation on Thursday, July 28th, 2016.
+Thank you to all who participated in our second annual CMV P01 Symposium for Cytomegalovirus Latency and Reactivation on Tuesday, September 19th, 2017.

 Congratulations to Dr. Michael Abecassis and colleagues for the recently awarded P01 grant issued by the National Institute of Health (NIH) titled, Integrating Mechanistic Insights from Diverse Models to Prevent Reactivation of CMV following Transplantation!